 - 1. SETUP: - a.
 If it is not already on, turn on the lamp power supply switch and allow it to warm up for 5 minutes before turning on UV bulb.
 To turn on the bulb, press and hold the "Start" switch for approximately 2 seconds.
 You should see the indicator go up, then back down slightly.
 You should hear a "tick" sound, indicating that bulb has turned on.
-UV bulb usually takes about 30 minutes to reach full power, 15mW/cm, measured at 365 nm. - b.
-Turn on system vacuum and nitrogen by opening the valves attached to the wall to the right of the tool. - c.
+UV bulb usually takes about 30 minutes to reach full power.
+Unfiltered light exhibits variation of ~3% between 14.25 14.75 mW/cm2, measured at 365 nm.
+We recommend use of the ABM light intensity meter to make any necessary adjustments to your exposure dose. - b.
+Turn on system vacuum and nitrogen by opening the 2 valves attached to the wall to the right of the tool.

+- c.
 Switch on ABM power (red switch) and turn on ABM nitrogen switch.
 Verify that the flow is between 5 and 10 on the meter.
 The alignment lights and TV screens should turn on automatically with the red switch. - d.
 Check that there are no filters in place and then load a filter if necessary.
 Unscrew the two black thumbscrews on the front of the exposure system, remove the dark cover, and slide the filter in from the left.
 Replace the cover and screw it back on.
 We have a long pass filter (PL-360-LP) and an I-line filter. - e.
 Verify that the gasket on the substrate chuck is at or below the level of the mask holder.
 If it is not, lower the substrate chuck until this condition is met.
-Otherwise the mask vacuum will not work.
+Otherwise, the mask vacuum will not work. - f.
+Check that the x, y, and theta micrometers are approximately in the middle of their travel and that the substrate chuck is approximately centered in the mask holder opening.